jakejs/jake/README.markdown

     task('asyncTask', function () {
       setTimeout(complete, 1000);
     }, true);

+### File-tasks

+File-tasks create a file from one or more other files.
+With a file-task, Jake checks both that the file exists, and also that it is not older than the files specified by any prerequisite tasks.
+File-tasks are particularly useful for compiling something from a tree of source files.

+Create a file task by calling `file`.

+    desc('This builds a minified JS file for production.');
+    file({'foo-minified.js': ['foo-bar.js', 'foo-baz.js']}, function () {
+      // Code to concat and minify goes here
+    });

+### Namespaces

 Use `namespace` to create a namespace of tasks to perform.
 Call it with two arguments: